Buy side vs sell side data room hero.

 The buy side and sell side have different jobs in a deal.
 The sell side is presenting and protecting.
 The buy side is investigating and evaluating.
 Both need organized, secure access to information - but the tools and workflows look different.

-That's the difference between founders who control their deal process and those who react to it.
+That's the difference between teams who control their deal process and those who react to it.

 tick mark